-"The information submitted by your client, Mr. Rheal Rondeau, has been carefully reviewed.
-We were able to trace back the lines in question to Eastern Canada (Quebec) without encountering any evidence of Métis ancestry.
-Our research conclusions are in accordance with the findings of the MNBC Central Registry in that no aboriginal ancestry could be confirmed with the genealogical line we were asked to examine.
-Therefore, Mr. Rondeau's ancestors do not connect into the Historic Métis Nation as they were then known or their homeland."
+"Our research conclusions are in accordance with the finding of the MNBC Central Registry that proof of Métis ancestry could not be confirmed within the genealogical line we were asked to examine.
+Therefore, Mr. Turenne's ancestors do not connect into the Historic Métis Nation as they were then known or their homeland."